Bill vs EOB

 Six fields decide whether your bill is right or wrong.
 Compare them line-by-line.

-1. Allowed amount — the negotiated rate between your insurer and the provider.
-The most a network provider can charge.
+1. Allowed amount - the rate your insurer recognizes for the service.

 2. Plan paid - what your insurer actually paid.

-3. Patient responsibility (PR) — what you owe per the EOB.
+3. Patient responsibility (PR) - what the EOB says may be your share.

 4. Provider statement balance - what the provider is asking for.

-5. Date of service — must match across documents.
+5. Date of service - should match across documents.

-6. CPT code — must match across documents.
+6. CPT code - should match across documents when a code is shown.

-If the provider statement balance is higher than the EOB's patient responsibility, the bill is probably wrong.
-The most common causes are timing issues, claim resubmissions, or balance billing.
+If the provider statement balance is higher than the EOB's patient responsibility, ask the provider to reconcile the balance in writing.
+Common causes include timing issues, claim resubmissions, or possible balance billing.

 Common scenarios